TheLostHomeyAppRepositories/homey.dingz/README.md

 - **If you have problems after the upgrade, remove and rePair all devices.**
 - Please use the test version only in exceptional cases, you can load the productive/live version over the test version without any problems (if both versions are the same). *Just do not delete the app*.
 My crash log thanks you !

-### Important note for "Button ... is ..." where-card

-Due to a known firmware problem, some of the Dingz buttons in the Flow > where > "Button ... is ..." card are not displayed correctly.
+- Important for "Button ... is ..." where-card.
+Due to a known firmware problem, some of the Dingz buttons are not displayed correctly.
 In this case there is the following workaround:

-1. Open the dingz Switch WebUI in the browser (the ip-address can be found in the Device Settings-Page)
+   1. Open the dingz Switch webUI in the browser (the ip-address can be found in the Device Settings-Page)
    1. Go to the Button Page.
    1. Remove **ALL** actions
    1. Save the settings
    1. Assign the actions again
    1. Save the settings again.
    1. done...

 ---